Komanawa-Solutions-Ltd/komanawa-basgra-nz-py/README.md

-'reseed\_TILV'|   (m-2)| Non-elongating tiller density after reseed if >=0 otherwise use current state of variable 'RHOnewSnow'|    kg SWE m-3|  Density of newly fallen snow 'RHOpack'|      d-1|  Relative packing rate of snow 'SWret'|    mm mm-1 d-1|  Liquid water storage capacity of snow 'SWrf'|   mm d-1 °C-1|  Maximum refreezing rate per degree below 'TmeltFreeze' 'TmeltFreeze'|     Â°C|  Temperature above which snow melts 'TrainSnow'|   Â°C|  Temperature below which precipitation is snow 'WCI'|   m3 m-3|  Initial value of volumetric water content 'WCST'|    m3 m-3|  Volumetric water content at saturation 'WpoolMax'|  mm|  Maximum pool water (liquid plus ice) 'pass_soil_moist'|sudo boolean 1=True, 0=False   | if True then do not calculate soil moisture instead soil moisture is passed to the model through max_irr as a fraction of either soil capacity when 'irr_frm_paw' is False, or as a fraction (0-1) of PAW when 'irr_frm_paw' is True this prevent any irrigation scheduling or and soil moisture calculation in the model.
-'use_storage' |sudo boolean 1=True, 0=False   | whether or not to include storage in the model 'runoff_from_rain' |sudo boolean 1=True, 0=False   | if True then use a fraction of rainfall, otherwise proscribed refill data from an external model
+'reseed\_TILV'|   (m-2)| Non-elongating tiller density after reseed if >=0 otherwise use current state of variable 'RHOnewSnow'|    kg SWE m-3|  Density of newly fallen snow 'RHOpack'|      d-1|  Relative packing rate of snow 'runoff_area' |m<sup>2</sup> | the area that can provide runoff to the storage (ha) 'runoff_frac' | fraction | the fraction of precipitation that becomes runoff to recharge storage (0-1, unit less) 'runoff_from_rain' |sudo boolean 1=True, 0=False   | if True then use a fraction of rainfall, otherwise proscribed refill data from an external model
-'calc_ind_store_demand' |sudo boolean 1=True, 0=False   | if true then calculate storage demand after scheme irrigation from triggers, targets, if false then calculate storage demand as the remaining demand after scheme irrigation, 'stor_full_refil_doy' |day of year (1-366)   | the day of the year (0-366) when storage will be set to full. set to -1 to never fully refill storage
+'stor_full_refil_doy' |day of year (1-366)   | the day of the year (0-366) when storage will be set to full. set to -1 to never fully refill storage
-'abs_max_irr' | mm | the maximum irrigation that can be applied per day (e.g. equipment limits) mm/day note that if matrix weather prescribed max_irr for a given day is larger then abs_max_irr, that water may still be avalible to refill storage.
-'irrigated_area' |ha | the area irrigated (ha) 'I_h2o_store_vol' |fraction | initial h2o storage fraction
-'h2o_store_max_vol' | m<sup>3</sup>| h2o storage maximum volume (m3)
-'h2o_store_SA' | m<sup>2</sup> | h2o storage surface area (m2)
-'runoff_area' |m<sup>2</sup> | the area that can provide runoff to the storage (ha) 'runoff_frac' | fraction | the fraction of precipitation that becomes runoff to recharge storage (0-1, unit less) 'stor_refill_min' | mm | the minimum amount of excess irrigation water that is needed to refill storage (mm/day) 'stor_refill_losses' |fraction | the losses incurred from re-filling storage from irrigation scheme (0-1) 'stor_leakage' |m<sup>3</sup> | the losses from storage to leakage static (m3/day) 'stor_irr_ineff' |fraction | the fraction of irrigation water that is lost when storage is used for irrigation (e.g. 0 means a perfectly efficient system, 1 means that 2x the storage volume is needed to irrigate x volume) unit less
+'stor_irr_ineff' |fraction | the fraction of irrigation water that is lost when storage is used for irrigation (e.g. 0 means a perfectly efficient system, 1 means that 2x the storage volume is needed to irrigate x volume) unit less
+'stor_leakage' |m<sup>3</sup> | the losses from storage to leakage static (m3/day)
+'stor_refill_losses' |fraction | the losses incurred from re-filling storage from irrigation scheme (0-1) 'stor_refill_min' | mm | the minimum amount of excess irrigation water that is needed to refill storage (mm/day) 'SWret'|    mm mm-1 d-1|  Liquid water storage capacity of snow 'SWrf'|   mm d-1 °C-1|  Maximum refreezing rate per degree below 'TmeltFreeze' 'TmeltFreeze'|     Â°C|  Temperature above which snow melts 'TrainSnow'|   Â°C|  Temperature below which precipitation is snow 'use_storage' |sudo boolean 1=True, 0=False   | whether or not to include storage in the model 'WCI'|   m3 m-3|  Initial value of volumetric water content 'WCST'|    m3 m-3|  Volumetric water content at saturation 'WpoolMax'|  mm|  Maximum pool water (liquid plus ice)

 ### Plant Parameters description